 Areas of active bone changes attract the radioactivity and appear as “hot spots” on the skeleton.
 These areas may suggest cancer, but other bone diseases can also cause the same pattern.
 To help tell these apart, other imaging tests such as plain x-rays or MRI scans, or even a bone biopsy might be needed.

-The biopsy samples are sent to a lab, where they are viewed under a microscope by a pathologist (a doctor with special training in identifying cancer cells).
-Some neuroblastomas are easily recognized when looked at by experienced doctors.
-But some may be hard to tell apart from other types of children’s cancers.
-In these cases, special lab tests must be done to show the tumor is a neuroblastoma.
+Once the biopsy samples have been removed, they are sent to a lab, where they are viewed under a microscope by a pathologist (a doctor with special training in identifying cancer cells).
+Special lab tests are often done on the samples as well to show if the tumor is a neuroblastoma.

 Neuroblastoma often spreads to the bone marrow (the soft inner parts of certain bones).
 If blood or urine levels of catecholamines are increased, then finding cancer cells in a bone marrow sample is enough to diagnose neuroblastoma (without getting a biopsy of the main tumor).
 If neuroblastoma has already been diagnosed by a biopsy done elsewhere in the body, bone marrow tests are done to help determine the extent of the disease.

 A bone marrow aspiration and biopsy are usually done at the same time.
-In most cases the samples are taken from the back of both of the pelvic (hip) bones.
+In most cases the samples are taken from the back of both pelvic (hip) bones.

 Even when the area is numbed with local anesthetic, these tests can be painful, so in most cases the child is also given other medicines to reduce pain or even be asleep during the procedure.